Topology, rigid cosymmetries and linearization instability in higher gauge theories: Introduction

-In this note, we generalize the Killing condition to a general class of Lagrangian gauge theories, and even to non-Lagrangian theories, that satisfy non-trivial \emph{Noether identities}~\cite{sarda,kls} (a.k.a \emph{gauge identities}~\cite{barnich-brandt} or \emph{compatibility identities}~\cite{verbov1,verbov2}, which mean that the field equations are redundant).
-In Lagrangian gauge theories, the Noether identities precisely dual to generators of gauge transformations, by Noether's theorem.
+In this note, we generalize the Killing condition to a general class of Lagrangian gauge theories, and even to non-Lagrangian theories, that satisfy non-trivial \emph{Noether identities}, \footnote{ This terminology deserves a comment.
+Without question, the terminology \emph{Noether identity}~\cite{sarda,kls} is correct and standard for Lagrangian systems, where they have also been called \emph{gauge identities}~\cite{barnich-brandt}.
+On the other hand, for non-Lagrangian systems, differential identities that annihilate a given linear differential operator have been traditionally called \emph{compatibility operators}~\cite{goldschmidt-lin,verbov1,verbov2} or less commonly \emph{Janet operators}~\cite{pommaret}.
+So, what we will later call the \emph{Noether complex} can also be referred to as the \emph{compatibility complex} or \emph{Janet sequence}.
+We choose to use the name Noether identity even for non-Lagrangian systems simply because of the strong historical link between linearization stability analysis and Lagrangian field theories.} which mean that the field equations are redundant).
+In Lagrangian gauge theories, the Noether identities are precisely dual to generators of gauge transformations, by Noether's theorem.
 In non-Lagrangian theories, the two need not be connected~\cite{kls}.
 We then show how these theories acquire potential linearization instabilities, as in the above examples.
 In fact, this shows that it is the Noether identities that are responsible, rather than the gauge symmetries.
 Thus, since the classical Killing condition is associated with symmetries, we call the generalized condition responsible for linearization instabilities \emph{co-Killing}.
 Since, as already mentioned, Noether's second theorem links gauge symmetries and Noether identities, this distinction may have been ambiguous in the past.
 Briefly, fields satisfying the co-Killing condition are those in the kernel of a adjoint linearized Noether operator and are called \emph{cosymmetries}~\cite{serg}.
 In specific cases, they have also been called \emph{reducibility parameters}~\cite{barnich-brandt}.

 Starting with the original work of Fischer~\&\ Marsden on vacuum GR~\cite{fima-linstab}, the conditions for linearization instability have often been detected through an analysis of the constraints imposed by the field equations on the initial data.
 In 4-dimensional GR, this requires the well-known 3+1 ADM decomposition.
 However, given that the resulting conditions (presence or absence of Killing vectors) are spacetime covariant it is desirable to have a covariant derivation of the standard and generalized co-Killing conditions as well.
 Such derivations are indeed available for specific examples as for instance for vacuum GR in~\cite{struc1} (see also~\cite{unruh-losic}, where similar ideas appear outside the specialized literature).
 In this paper, we give a covariant derivation of the generalized co-Killing condition, applicable to the same large class of theories mentioned above.